Do you struggle to stay on task? Using a timer is a simple trick to keep you focused—here’s why.

 4. A timer limits your productivity breaks

 My friend just told me about a documentary she watched called The Illusion of Time.
-I haven’t watched it yet, but apparently Einstein discovered that every person experiences time differently, but that usually the more you move the slower your personal time goes.
+I haven’t watched it yet, but apparently Einstein discovered that every person experiences time differently.
+The most interesting thing was that the more you move the slower your personal time goes.
 And the less you move, the faster time goes.

 This proves what I’ve always known—when I’m working hard, time seems to go more slowly.
 But when I’m sitting on my butt, taking a “productivity break” and browsing the internet?
 Time speeds right by.

 A timer helps me with this.
 When I’m finished with a task and want to give myself a break, I always make sure to set the timer for 10-20 minutes.
-Otherwise, I will get lost in the internet for far too long and waste all my productivity away!
+Otherwise, I will get lost reading or scrolling on my phone for far too long and waste all my productivity away!

 5. A timer helps eliminate overwhelm